larsks/micropython-noggin/README.md

 ## Installation

 You need to get the `noggin` directory onto your MicroPython board.
-I like to use the `ampy` command for this:
+I use the `ampy` command for this:

     ampy -p /dev/ttyUSB0 -b 115200 put noggin

+There is a [Makefile](Makefile) in the repository that will compile all the Python to byte code and then install it on your board, but it relies on a [patched version of ampy][] so I don't recommend you use it at this time.

+[patched version of ampy]: https://github.com/adafruit/ampy/pull/33

 ## Overview